Avira: Partners

 Avira offers its antivirus engine in the form of a software development kit to implement in complementary products.
 Strategic and technology partners of Avira include Canonical, CYAN Networks, IBM, intelligence AG, Microsoft, novell, OPSWAT, Synergy Systems and others.

 On 4 September 2014, Avira announced a partnership with Dropbox, to combine Avira's security with Dropbox's "sync and share" capabilities.

 Tjark Auerbach, the founder of Avira sold almost 100% of his stake in the company to the Investcorp Group of Manama (Bahrain) in April 2020.
 The stakes were reportedly sold at a price of 180 million dollars.
 The Investcorp Group has invested in several other firms from the cybersecurity sector in the past.
 The directors of Investcorp Group belong to several royal families of Middle East countries like Kuwait, Bahrain, Saudi Arabia, etc. However, 20% of its total ordinary and preferred shares are owned by the Abu Dhabi-based Mubadala Group since 2017.

-On 7 December 2020, NortonLifeLock announced acquisition of Avira for approximately US$360 million from Investcorp Technology Partners.
+On 7 December 2020, Gen Digital announced acquisition of Avira for approximately US$360 million from Investcorp Technology Partners.
 The acquisition was closed in January 2021.

-In February 2021, BullGuard joined Avira as part of NortonLifeLock.
+In February 2021, BullGuard joined Avira as part of Gen Digital Inc.